Set up MySQL master-slave replication

 A MySQL user is required on the master server (

 db01) to be used for

 Run the following commands to set up the MySQL user, updating the entries in brackets with strings or values that you plan to use with your setup:

 # mysql -u root -p mysql> grant replication slave on *.* TO [replication_username]@'[private IP of db02]' identified by '[some password]'; mysql> flush privileges; mysql> quit

 Edit the /etc/my.cnf file, and add the following entries:

 bind-address = 0.0.0.0 server-id = 1 log-bin = mysql-bin binlog-ignore-db = "mysql"

 After you have finished updating the /etc/my.cnf file, restart the

 #service mysqld restart

-Before starting replication, the data on each server (master and slave) must be the same.
-To accomplish this duplication, dump the data from the master (db01) server and add it to the slave (db02) server, as instructed in the following.
+Before starting replication, the data on the master and slave servers must be the same.
+To accomplish this duplication, dump the data from the master (

 # mysql -u root -p mysql> FLUSH TABLES WITH READ LOCK; mysql> SHOW MASTER STATUS; +------------------+--------------------------+------------------+ | File | Position | Binlog_Do_DB | Binlog_Ignore_DB | +------------------+--------------------------+------------------+ | mysql-bin.000010 | 10 | | mysql | +------------------+--------------------------+------------------+ 1 row in set (0.00 sec)